-Padella is all about the pasta, and they do it very well and at very good prices too.
+Padella is all about handmade pasta, and they do it very well and at good prices too.
 The only catch?
-The queue at peak hours can get silly, but if you’re determined and don’t mind waiting, it’s an excellent option for a midweek dinner or catchup that’s wallet-friendly too.
+The queue at peak hours can get silly at this Italian spot.
+But if you’re determined and don’t mind waiting, it’s an excellent option for a midweek dinner and catch-up.
 The pappardelle with meat ragu is the one to get, and everything from the starters to the tarts for dessert are brilliant.

-Elliott’s has been one of the best restaurants in the area for ages, and it’s not hard to see why - it’s a class act, from the drinks and food to the service and cosiness of the room.
-Their legendary cheeseburger is served at lunchtime only, and in the evening the food is sharing style (charcuterie, saffron artichokes, mussels) with a nice choice of steaks to round it off.
+Elliot’s has been one of the best restaurants in the area for ages, and it’s not hard to see why.
+It’s a class act, from the drinks and food, to the service and cosiness of the room.
+The modern European food is sharing-style—charcuterie, saffron artichokes, mussels, wood-fired sourdough pizza—with a nice choice of steaks to round it off.
 Wines are biodynamic and very good, and the staff will guide you through their selection to find you something you like.
 Sitting at Elliot’s during a warm market day is one of London’s great pleasures.

 Hutong is the Shard’s ultra-swish Chinese restaurant, and if we were going to throw down on a pricey dinner with a view, this would be on our list.
-There’s no sesame chicken on the menu, but instead you’ll get polished version of Northern Chinese dishes like crispy shredded beef and chilli, Hunan-style lobster, and one of the best Peking ducks anywhere in town.
-Dim sum is also a highlight, and for extra-special occasions, they also have excellent private dining rooms so other diners can be spared your mate Chiara’s f-bomb-laden speech.
+You’ll get polished versions of northern Chinese dishes like crispy shredded beef and chilli, Hunan-style lobster, and one of the best peking ducks anywhere in town.
+Dim sum is also a highlight.
+For extra-special occasions, they also have excellent private dining rooms.

-You’re at Borough with your other half, and you’re supposed to be getting excited at the idea of fresh wild mushrooms, or something.
-But actually, you just want to say sod the mushrooms, and to go eat a slab of meat, medium rare, with a stiff drink on the side.
-Go to Hawksmoor.
-They’re your people.
-This outpost of Hawksmoor literally has Borough’s traders on its doorstep and some great daily specials, so you can argue you’re technically doing the market thing.
-If you work in the area - even better.
-Their lunch time specials are the perfect excuse for a splurge you’re not going to regret.
+If you’re in the mood to go and eat a slab of meat, medium rare, with a stiff drink on the side, then go to Hawksmoor.
+This outpost has Borough’s traders on its literal doorstep and some great daily specials, so you can argue you’re technically doing the market thing.
+If you work in the area, even better.
+Their lunch specials are the perfect excuse for a splurge you’re not going to regret.
 Until you fall asleep at your desk, that is.